Opinion | The E.U. has exceeded expectations on Russia. It can do even more.

 The E.U. has been the object of derision for years.
 Britain left in a huff over complaints that its policies were stifling growth and national sovereignty.
-In the last Ukraine contretemps in 2014, a State Department official — who has since returned to State to serve the Biden administration — was caught on tape using an expletive to describe the E.U.’s fecklessness.
+In the last Ukraine contretemps in 2014, a State Department official — who has since returned to State to serve in the Biden administration — was caught on tape using an expletive to describe the E.U.’s fecklessness.
 Even in the lead-up to Russia’s invasion of Ukraine this week, the media ran with the narrative that U.S. and E.U. leaders were divided and lacked a coordinated plan.

 In reality, the E.U. has shown remarkable resolve and effectiveness in responding to Russian aggression this time around.
 Both the United States and the E.U. worked for months to reach this point.